How to Grow Citrus in Arizona: A Complete Guide

 1. Where should I plant a citrus tree?

-Citrus trees are long-lived, and if planted in the correct location can become an asset to the property.
+Citrus trees are long-lived and, if planted in the correct location, can become an asset to the property.
 Considerations for where to plant citrus trees include:

 - Plant citrus where they can reach mature size without excessive pruning.
 Give them plenty of room to grow.